omidarmat/onLearn/react.md

 }
 ```

 And we want to use this component to render a list of products within another `List` component where we have implemented some open/close and collapse/uncollapse functionality.
 So essentially, we would have to take the `ProductList` component and enhance it with the functionalities of our `List` component.
-One solution is define an HOC like this:
+One solution is to define a HOC like this:

 ```jsx
 export default function withToggles(WrappedComponent) {